Zxilly/go-size-analyzer/README.md

 A simple tool to view the size of a Go compiled binary.

 > [!CAUTION]
-> The GSV is currently being refactored to be implemented in Golang, and search based on the pclntab table will be implemented.
-Debug information will no longer be a prerequisite.
+> The GSV is currently being refactored for implementation in Golang.
+As part of this process, search functionality based on the pclntab table will be added, which will eliminate the need for debug information.
 >
-> If you want to view the code of the old version, please check the `rust` branch.
+> If you wish to view the code of the previous version, it is available on the 'rust' branch.
 ## Usage

 you can use `gsv` to analyze the binary: